 • Cloud-based systems offer less flexibility in terms of online store development, but at the same time, they don’t require having a dedicated IT team.

-Back to the Shopware Cloud and on-premise – which type of platform should you select?
-There is no one answer because every case is individual, and there are several factors to consider e.g. business needs, technical skills of the team running the project, and growth possibilities.
+Coming back to the Shopware Cloud and On-premise topic – which type of platform should you select?
+Unfortunately, there is no straightforward answer to this as every case is individual, and there are several factors to consider, such as business needs, technical capabilities of the team running the project, and the pace of the company’s growth.

 Shopware Cloud and Shopware On-premise – key differences